-Track our progress and current location below, using our Yellow Brick hourly tracking system kindly sponsored by YB tracking:
+Below you can track our tracker route via our Yellow Brick hourly tracking system, very kindly sponsored by YB tracking:

 This expedition is in aid of charity.
 Please go the the charities page of this site or use the buttons at the bottom of this page if you would like to make a donation.
 Many thanks!

-Our route is over 550 miles long, plus a lot of ascent, and I estimate we will complete it in around eight weeks.
+Our route was over 550 miles long, plus a lot of ascent, and I estimated we will complete it in around eight weeks.
 Plotted below are our food pick up points...
+And it took ten!

 General kit list:

 - Good walking boots (four season boots for the more northern legs)

 - Headtorch and spare batteries

 - Base layers, mid layers, fleece layers, soft shell or Primaloft layer, waterproof jacket, hat, spare hat, gloves (think and thick), spare gloves, goggles, emergency down, etc.

 - Tent if you plan to camp, plus associated camping equipment, including stove, fuel, lighters, warm sleeping bag and Thermarest